facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/making-synchronous-requests-without-dynamic-support.md

 Please refer to [Batch Requests](Batch-Requests) wiki.

-> Examples shown above does not necessarily include best practices for Facebook development using Facebook C# SDK.
+> Examples shown above does not necessarily include best practices for Facebook development using Facebook SDK for .NET.
 It is highly recommend to read [Handling Exceptions for Synchronous Requests](Handling Exceptions for Synchronous Requests).
 If possible it is always recommended to use the asynchronous alternatives - [Handling Exceptions for Synchronous Requests](Making-Asynchronous-Requests), [Making Asynchronous Requests with Task Parallel Library](Making-Asynchronous-Requests-with-Task-Parallel-Library), [Making Asynchronous Requests with async await](Making-Asynchronous-Requests-with-async-await)